Austin Watson: Professional

+Watson attended Detroit's 2025 training camp, but was waived and assigned to Grand Rapids to start the 2025–26 season.

 International play

-Watson was selected to play for the USA national under-18 select team for the 2009 Ivan Hlinka Memorial Tournament.
+Watson was selected to play for the US national under-18 select team for the 2009 Ivan Hlinka Memorial Tournament.
 Despite the fact that the US did not win, he played well, tying the US record for most points in a single game.

 Watson was selected to play for the US national team at the 2010 World U18 Hockey Championships.
 Though the US team ultimately won the gold medal, Watson was ejected from the championship game 5 minutes in for a boarding call.

 Domestic assault charge

 On June 16, 2018, Watson was arrested in Franklin, Tennessee, on a misdemeanour charge of domestic assault.
 According to the police report, an officer was flagged down after a witness reported seeing Watson "swat" his girlfriend, Jenn Guardino, and prevent her from leaving the couple's SUV at a gas station.
-According to the police report, when the officer arrived at the scene, he witnessed Guardino "trying to back away from being shoved, saying ‘stop’ and covering her face."
+According to the police report, when the officer arrived at the scene, he witnessed Guardino "trying to back away from being shoved, saying 'stop' and covering her face."
 At the time of the incident, Watson claimed he and Guardino were arguing about her drinking and not being able to attend a wedding.
 Watson admitted to pushing Guardino and the officer noted red marks on her chest.
 Guardino denied that Watson had touched her, but later changed her statement and told police that he was responsible for the marks on her chest.
 Guardino told police that Watson at times "gets handsy" and pleaded with officers not to press charges, fearing damage to his NHL career.
 Watson was subsequently charged with suspicion of domestic assault.
 The police report noted that Guardino became "extremely upset" when Watson was taken into custody.

 On July 24, 2018, Watson pleaded no contest to the domestic assault charge.
 He was sentenced to one-year probation and ordered to complete a 26-week batterer intervention course.
 Violating his probation could earn Watson up to a year in jail time.
 As a result of his charge, Watson was suspended by the NHL from all 2018–19 preseason games and 27 regular season games.
 After appealing his suspension to an independent arbitrator, Watson's suspension was reduced to 18 games.

-On October 13, 2018, Guardino issued a statement in which she took full blame for the June 16 incident, claiming that it was not an act of domestic violence and that Watson would never hit or abuse her.
+On October 13, 2018, Guardino issued a statement in which she clarifies the events on the June 16 incident, claiming that it was not an act of domestic violence and that Watson would never hit or abuse her.
 She attributed the incident entirely to her own drinking problem.
 In the public statement, Guardino apologized to everyone involved, including the Predators and the city of Nashville, and thanked Watson for his support.
 The statement read in part:

+In mid 2023, Watson and Guardino (now Jenn Watson; born c.
+1988) married in Nashville.
+The couple have two daughters together.